IepIweidieng/TJAPlayer3/tja.md

 However, leading non-newline whitespaces are allowed and ignored in the notechart definition enclosed between `#START` & `#END`.

-*Unspecified*: The behavior when any commands are placed before any headers, especially for the commands which are expected to be placed before the notechart definition.
+*Unspecified*: The behavior when any commands are placed before any headers outside the notechart definition, especially for the commands which are expected to be placed before the notechart definition.

 The `#COMMAND` part ***MUST*** be written in an all-upper-case manner and ***MUST NOT*** contain whitespaces in-between.